 What is a dental night guard?

-In the long term, teeth grinding, can potentially cause oral health issues.
-This includes; teeth issues with worn or damaged enamel, gum recession, increased tooth sensitivity and the development of TMJ disorder (temporomandibular joint).
+In the long term, teeth grinding can cause oral health issues.
+Problems from bruxism include; teeth issues with worn or damaged enamel, gum recession, increased tooth sensitivity, and TMJ disorder development (temporomandibular joint).

 Symptoms of Bruxism